 Are you setting a good example?
-The older your child gets, the harder it is for you to insist on what they do, but you can encourage them by being a great role model.
-It might be harder for them to get into good sleep routines if they see you are not following the advice you give them.
+It might be harder for them to get into good sleep patterns if you are not following the advice you give them.

 Useful links

-NHS Live well Sleep council UK
+NHS Live well Sleep Council UK

 Diet and nutrition

 Food is fuel for the body, so making sure they eat at regular intervals with plenty of healthy ingredients is vital.
 Try to ensure they have a healthy breakfast before leaving the house (even if it is only cereal), provide a packed lunch and a nutritious supper in the evening.

 A balanced diet

-As well as their "five a day" (about a third of the overall diet), everyone should have some starchy carbohydrate (another third), and the remaining third split between protein and milk/dairy with a small amount of fat .
+As well as their "five a day" (about a third of the overall diet), everyone should have some starchy carbohydrate (another third), and the remaining third split between protein and milk/dairy with a small amount of fat.
 Ensure vegetarians and vegans are getting enough protein with plenty of protein rich vegetables (such as peas, sprouts, sweetcorn, asparagus, broccoli and avocado) as well as nuts, pulses and beans.

 Good food choices to maximise concentration include green leafy vegetables, herbs, oily fish and pulses so try to include these as a regular part of their diet - it will be good for the whole family too!

 Useful links

-NHS Eatwell Guide BBC Good Food
+NHS - Eatwell Guide

+BBC Good Food

 Eating regularly

-It's important that teenagers eat at regular intervals to avoid peaks and troughs in energy levels.
+It's important that teenagers eat at regular intervals to avoid peaks and dips in energy levels.
 Breakfast, lunch and dinner should be punctuated with healthy snacks.
 Providing a packed lunch and snacks for them when they are on the go can help ensure they are eating the right types of food.
 If possible, sit down for a family meal together at the end of each day (mobile and tablet free!).
 Not only will this start a fantastic lifestyle habit for them to take through to adulthood, it will also provide a break from being online and a chance to chat and share one another's experiences that day.

-Aread, Cereals & Potatoes

-Cook together

-This provides a very good opportunity to spend time together and bond with your teens.
-It's a non-pressurized space for them to talk to you about things that may be troubling them without making it the central focus - you can catch up on good news too.
-It gives you a chance to show them how to cook well-balanced food and gives them life skills to take when they leave home (whether that's to go to work or go on to further education).
-It also means that, with enough practise, they'll be able to create a family dinner so the pressure isn't all on you to feed the family.

-Snacking

 The temptation to eat sugary, highly salted, unhealthy snacks to keep energy levels up is not only bad for overall health but can negatively impair their performance and ability to concentrate.
 Help them make the right choices when they are in a hurry by providing them with healthy alternatives.
 If chocolate is a must, swap milk chocolate or chocolate bars for dark chocolate.
 This doesn't mean they can't have an occasional treat, but it's better to avoid eating high sugar and salty foods too often.
+Cook together KEEP THE HOUSE STOCKED WITH PLENTY OF HEALTHY